tfpauly/draft-happy-eyeballs-v3/draft-pauly-v6ops-happy-eyeballs-v3.md

 change by either adding resolved addresses (for example due to DNS push notifications {{?RFC8765}}) or removing previously resolved addresses (for example, due to expiry of the TTL on that DNS record), the client should react based on its current progress.
+Additionally, if A and AAAA records are received, addresses received via SVCB hints SHOULD be removed from the list, as specified in {{Section 7.3 of SVCB}}.

 If an address is removed from the list that already had a connection attempt started, the connection attempt SHOULD NOT be canceled, but